 Barbara Huelat, AAHID, FASID, EDAC, Design Principal, Huelat Davis / Healing Design

-Barbara J. Huelat is a design principal at Huelat Davis is nationally recognized for her work in evidence based and human centered healthcare design.
+Barbara J. Huelat, a design principal at Huelat Davis, is nationally recognized for her work in evidence based and human centered healthcare design.
 She serves as a healing environment consultant to healthcare facilities, product manufacturers, academia, institutions and the architectural design community.

 Andrea V. Hyde, CHID, MDCID, Senior Planner/Designer, Johns Hopkins Healthcare System Facility Architecture & Planning Department

 Andrea enjoys spreading the word about the positive effects of evidence-based, innovative healthcare design on improving patient outcomes where ever she can, having spoken at ASHE, AAHSA, Center for Health Design, International Medical Spa, NeoCon and NeoCon East, Hospital Build (Dubai) and other healthcare focused conferences and events.
 Her healthcare design work and research efforts have been published in healthcare focused journals and have won ASID and IIDA healthcare design awards.
 For her considerable efforts in the healthcare design industry Andrea was selected out of 150 nominees as one of the “top twenty designers who are making a difference in advancing the design of healthcare facilities” in Healthcare Design magazine.

 Thomas M. Jung, RA, Healthcare Planning & Design Consultant